Gibbs flow for approximate transport with applications to Bayesian computation: Gibbs flow samplers

-where $\{\omega_{i}\}$ are quadrature weights which depend on the degree of the approximation and $\{u_{i}\}$ are $R$-many equispaced quadrature points in $D$ \cite[p.
+where $\{\omega_{r}\}_{r=1,\ldots,R}$ are quadrature weights which depend on the degree of the approximation and $\{v_{r}\}_{r=1,\ldots,R}$ are $R\in\mathbb{N}$ many equispaced quadrature points in $D$ \cite[p.
 34]{Iserles2009}.
-We take (\ref{eqn:newtonCotes}) to be of the closed type, i.e. $u_{1}$ and $u_{R}$ will take the endpoints of $D$ \footnote{We can have $u_{1}=-\infty$. }.
-In what follows, the latter choice will be convenient when approximating integrals on domains of the type $D=(-\infty,x_{i}]$ for $x_{i}<\infty$.
+We take (\ref{eqn:newtonCotes}) to be of the closed type, i.e. $v_{1}$ and $v_{R}$ take the endpoints of $D$\footnote{Unbounded domains are treated with suitable truncation.}, as this choice will be convenient for domains of the type $D=(-\infty,x_{i}]$ for $x_{i}<\infty$.
 The composite quadrature rule (\ref{eqn:newtonCotes}) is derived by integrating Lagrange interpolation polynomials on subintervals; the degree of which dictates the accuracy of the approximation on each subinterval.
-We will henceforth denote by $\check{f}\left(x,t\right)$ the numerical approximation of the Gibbs velocity field $\tilde{f}(x,t)$.
+We shall denote the resulting approximation of $\tilde{f}_{i}$ by $\hat{f}_{i}$; for components $i=1,\ldots,p$ with analytically tractable Gibbs velocity field $\tilde{f}_{i}$, we set $\hat{f}_{i}=\tilde{f}_{i}$.